soul-traveller/rectarg/README.md

   - 16-bit RGB TIFF (via tifffile)
   - Optional 8-bit PNG preview
   - Embedded resolution metadata matches target DPI
-  - Adds 15mm margin around generated target
+  - Adds 15mm margin around generated target, but may be adjusted.
   - If color label cannot be found/identified patch color defaults to gray.
+  - Chose intent, for use as calibration reference (default) or viewing on display.

 • Debug mode (`--debug`) enables or suppresses detailed diagnostic output